jyoung128/adjr-virtual-pet/src/main/resources/ISSUES.md

 -the way the code is currently set up, you could type a new name, not save it, but feed or water the dog and the name would be updated
 -stats do not display temperment or home shelter

--see if you can blend shelter and pet image container into one class -textbox in popup menu doesn't change size with other things
+-textbox in popup menu doesn't change size with other things